rust-lang/rust-forge/src/rustdoc/proposals-and-stabilization.md

     proposal mechanism, reserved for significant changes.
   - RFC proposals can only be approved by *FCPs*.
 - Pull Request (PR)
-  - PRs are pull requests to the [`rust-lang/rust`][rust] repository and are a light-weight proposal mechanism, suitable for most proposals.
-PRs are preferred when the proposal is accompanied by a small patchset (such as stabilization of a compiler flag or addition of a new target).
+  - Opening a pull request on the [`rust-lang/rust`][rust] repository is a lightweight mechanism suitable for most proposals.
+This is preferred in cases such as stabilization of a rustdoc flag or addition of a new target.
   - PR proposals can be approved by *FCPs* or *r+*.
 See *When are FCPs/RFCs required?* section below when *r+* isn't sufficient alone.
+- Issues
+  - Opening an issue on the [`rust-lang/rust`][rust] repository are also a good starting point if you don't know which of the previous ways is the best fit.

 [rustdoc zulip thread]: https://rust-lang.zulipchat.com/#narrow/channel/266220-t-rustdoc

 ### When are FCPs/RFCs required?

-An FCP will be needed for any stabilization of small user-facing changes, like UI/UX changes, new command-line arguments, new attributes, etc. However, if the change is considered too big/important, an RFC will need to be written and approved before the change will be accepted.
+An FCP will be needed for any stabilization of small user-facing changes, like UI/UX changes in the GUI web interface, new command-line arguments, new attributes, etc. However, if the change is considered too big/important, an RFC will need to be written and approved before the change will be accepted.

 When starting an FCP, make sure only the relevant subteam is labeled on the issue/PR, to avoid pinging people with changes they aren't interested in.